|Soc 1101||Introduction to Sociology|

 |Soc 5010||Basic Problems in Sociology I|

-His ongoing work with the National Social Life, Health, and Aging Project (NSHAP), which is funded by the National Institutes of Health, focuses on characterizing how social networks change in the context of life transitions.
-In one strand of work with these data, he is building a critique of research that studies the effects of social networks on health but ignores the reciprocal influences of health and life-course experiences on individuals' networks.
+His most recent research focuses on (1) refining the measurement of egocentric social network change and (2) the application of social network methods to the analysis of ordered or sequenced social phenomena.
+With respect to the former, he recently devised a novel survey technique to collect the first nationally representative data on egocentric network change (through The National Social Life, Health, and Aging Project).
+His analysis of the resulting data has already provided insight into how social networks actually change in later life and how such changes relate to well-being.
 His research on the dynamic nature of social networks in later life has been covered in dozens of media outlets, including CNN, The Huffington Post, MSNBC, The New York Times, Chicago Tribune, and LA Times.
-He has also discussed this work on several radio talk shows, and appeared live on "Chicago Tonight."
+He has also discussed this work on several radio talk shows, and during a live appearance on “Chicago Tonight.”

 The following is a list of some recent publications.
 A complete list is available here.

 Cornwell, Benjamin.
 2012.
 “Spousal Network Overlap as a Basis for Spousal Support.”
 Journal of Marriage and Family 74:229-38.

 Cornwell, Benjamin.
 2011.
 “Age Trends in Daily Social Contact Patterns.”
 Research on Aging 33:598-631.

 Cornwell, Benjamin.
 2011.
 “Unemployment and Widespread Influenza in America, 1999-2010.”
 Forthcoming in Influenza and Other Respiratory Viruses.

 Cornwell, Benjamin, and Edward O. Laumann.
 2011.
 “Network Position and Sexual Dysfunction: Implications of Partner Betweenness for Men.”
 American Journal of Sociology 117:172-208.